Updated on March 20, 2014

-Q) I am taking an approved leave of absence without pay for medical reasons.
+Q) I am a state employee taking an approved leave of absence without pay for medical reasons.
 May I continue to pay part cost of the premium for my GIC benefits?

 A) Provided that your agency head approved your leave of absence, you may apply to continue paying part cost for your basic life and health insurance premiums (the contribution percentage you were paying while you were working).
 Submit a completed Insurance Enrollment and Change Form (Form-1), a letter from your agency head approving the leave, and a completed Application to Continue Part Cost Premiums (Form 11) to the GIC.
 You, your Agency Head and physician must all complete the Form 11 before it can be considered.
 The GIC will notify you of its decision.
 In the case of a leave without pay for reasons of personal illness you must exhaust your vacation, sick, and compensatory time before a Form 11 can be submitted.
 If you do not pay your premium, or if your agency no longer continues your employment, your coverage will end.

-Q) I am taking an approved, unpaid leave of absence under the Family Medical Leave Act (FMLA).
+Q) I am a state employee taking an approved, unpaid leave of absence under the Family Medical Leave Act (FMLA).
 How long may I continue my GIC health and life coverage?

 A) You will be able to continue your GIC coverage at your current employee contribution percentage for up to twelve weeks.

 - Cancel all GIC insurance coverage and be reinstated upon return from military leave.
 You will be reinstated with no waiting period with the same GIC coverage you had immediately prior to the military leave of absence.
-Or, effective February 1, 2012, you may enroll in the health plan of your choice within 30 days of re-employment.
+Or you may enroll in the health plan of your choice within 30 days of re-employment.

-- Cancel health coverage and retain life insurance only coverage.
+- Cancel health coverage and retain life insurance only coverage (state employee only).
 You will be directly billed for the part-cost premium for the life insurance coverage; you may continue your life insurance coverage as long as the monthly premiums are paid.

 - If you have family coverage, you may want to consider electing Federal benefits offered to military personnel.
 Or, you may continue GIC coverage.
-The GIC will directly bill for the employee share of the premium at your home address.
 As long as the monthly premiums are paid, your family may continue GIC benefits.

 Q) I dropped my GIC health insurance while I was on military leave.
 What are my health insurance options when I return to state or participating municipal service?

-A) Effective February 1, 2012, when you return from military leave, you may enroll in the GIC health plan of your choice.
+A) When you return from military leave, you may enroll in the GIC health plan of your choice.

-Q) I am not currently working and receive bills for my GIC health insurance coverage.
+Q) I am a state employee not currently working and receive bills for my GIC health insurance coverage.
 What happens if I do not pay these bills?

 This information provided by the Group Insurance Commission.